1968 Democratic National Convention protests: August 25: Protests and music

 On Sunday, MOBE had scheduled a 'Meet the Delegates' march and picket.
 At 2 p.m. there were between 200 and 300 picketers marching across the street from the Conrad Hilton, and another 500 marching south through the Loop chanting, "Hey, Hey LBJ, how many kids did you kill today".
 After the police arrival, those who were picketing moved into nearby Grant Park to avoid a mass arrest situation.
-Once the marchers had reached Grant Park, there was a brief rally where Davis and Hayden claimed the day a success, and then went to Lincoln Park where the Festival of Life music festival was beginning.
+Once the marchers had reached Grant Park, there was a brief rally where Davis and Hayden claimed the day a success and then went to Lincoln Park where the Festival of Life music festival was beginning.

-At 4 pm, the Festival started with proto-punk band MC5, the only band who showed up for the festival.
+At 4 p.m., the Festival started with proto-punk band MC5, the only band who showed up for the festival.
 The police did not allow a flatbed truck to be brought in as a stage, fearing Yippies would use it to incite the crowd.
 When the concession stand owner insisted that Yippie stop using his electrical outlets to run the amplification equipment, confusion ensued.
 While Rubin and other Yippies tried to make frantic deals to get the sound back on, Hoffman used the confusion to try to bring in the flatbed truck.
 A deal was struck allowing the truck to be parked nearby, but not in, the park.
-The crowd that had gathered around and on the truck did not realize an agreement had been reached and thought the truck was being sent away.
+The crowd gathered around and on the truck did not realize an agreement had been reached and thought the truck was being sent away.
 The crowd surged around the truck, pinning in the police officers.

 Hoffman declared that the police had stopped the music festival, and proceeded to conduct a workshop on dispersal tactics to avoid arrest by police.
 As the next police shift came on duty, they were informed of the tense situation in the park.
 Due to the number, frequency, diverseness, and exposure of the threats made by the protesters, the police were concerned about facing protesters armed with unknown weapons and unknown intentions.

-At 9 pm, police formed a skirmish line around the park bathrooms.
+At 9 p.m., police formed a skirmish line around the park bathrooms.
 This drew a crowd of spectators who heckled the police.
 The crowd rapidly grew until the police charged into the crowd swinging their batons, scattering the crowd.
-At 11 pm the police pushed the protesters out of the park.
+At 11 p.m., the police pushed the protesters out of the park.
 Most protesters left the park and congregated nearby, taunting the police.

-Initially when the police reached the edge of the park, they maintained their skirmish line, however when a squad was ordered to 'clear' Clark Street to keep traffic flowing the police lost control.
+Initially, when the police reached the edge of the park, they maintained their skirmish line.
+However, when a squad was ordered to 'clear' Clark Street to keep traffic flowing, the police lost control.
 A running battle began.
-Yippie Jerry Rubin told a friend "This is fantastic and it's only Sunday night.
+Yippie Jerry Rubin told a friend, "This is fantastic and it's only Sunday night.
 They might declare martial law in this town."
 Protesters, journalists, photographers, and bystanders were clubbed and beaten by the police.
 Order was not restored in Old Town until early Monday morning.